GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - This page is just showcasing the [nunuStudio](https://github.com/tentone/nunuStudio) games and experiences examples
 - These examples are interesting and could keep you busy and entertained for a little while
 - Designed for a desktop, might not be as good on mobile devices but are available regardless:
-  - As for the AR / VR experience, AR and/or VR button should remain visible if your device supports it (got at least VR working on Android phone with Chrome Cardboard)
+  - As for the AR / VR experience, `AR` and/or `VR` button should remain visible if your device supports it:
+    - got at least VR working on an Android phone with Chrome + Cardboard
 - The code of my page shows how to import and use the latest available nunuStudio version from CDN
 - The nunuStudio repository has not been updated in a while and appears to have some unresolved issues

 # Notes about three.js based 3D Model Viewers

-- They are functional `AS THEY ARE` and purely designed as an online convenience
+- They are functional `AS THEY ARE`
+- Purely designed as an online convenience
 - Intended for viewing a single 3D model or scene
 - Different [three.js](https://github.com/mrdoob/three.js) revisions are used and with lots of customized code
 - Error handling narrows down to showing the `ERROR!` message so check the console output for details